-Travelling via the city of Bulawayo we move on to the Matobo National Park and our chalets on the outskirts of the park.
+Travelling via the city of Bulawayo we move on to the Matobos National Park and our chalets on the outskirts of the park.
 This afternoon we enjoy sundowners from the granite ridge overlooking the park.
 The following morning we visit World’s View and the historical site of Cecil John Rhodes’ grave.
 Unusual rock formations are home to an array of ancient bushman paintings which we visit while on our game drive and walk.
 This area is also home to Zimbabwe’s rhino which we hope to see on our excursion in the national park.

-We enjoy a spectacular guided walk through tropical vegetation to the very edge of the “MosioaTunya” or “the smoke that thunders” - Victoria Falls.
+We spend 2 nights in the town of Victoria Falls.
+We enjoy a spectacular walk through tropical vegetation to the very edge of the “Mosi oa Tunya” or “the smoke that thunders” - Victoria Falls.
 There are opportunities to white water raft on the mighty Zambezi River, bungi jump or take a “flight of angels” (own expense).